Updated on: February 3, 2025

 The compensation just is not that good

+Food service employees are famously not paid well.
 Virtually all service workers are paid hourly wages.
 In many restaurants, hourly wages are lower than other service industry sectors but can be made up for with gratuity.
-Serious job benefits, like insurance, 401k’s and paid time off are almost non-existent in this industry.
+Serious job benefits, like insurance, 401k’s and paid time off are almost non-existent in the food service sector, impacting restaurant employment as willing workers simply cannot live on less than minimum wage or with a lack of benefits.

 It just feels like a dead end